 \section{Abstract}

 We introduce a simple framework for estimating lower bounds on the runtime of a broad class of adiabatic quantum algorithms.
-The central formula is derived by combining a constraint from quantum speed limit and an inequality obeyed by adiabatic fidelity.
+The central formula consists of calculating the variance of the final Hamiltonian with respect to the initial state.
 After examining adiabatic versions of certain keystone circuit-based quantum algorithms, this technique is applied to adiabatic quantum algorithms with undetermined speedup.
 In particular, we analytically obtain lower bounds on adiabatic algorithms for finding $k$-clique in random graphs.
 Additionally, for a particular class of Hamiltonian, it is straightforward to prove the equivalence between our framework and the conventional approach based on spectral gap analysis.